DNS Records: An Introduction

 A and AAAA

-An A record matches up a domain (or subdomain) to an IP address.
-In other words, it points your domain name to your Linode’s IP address, which allows web traffic to reach your Linode.
-This is the core functionality of DNS.
-A typical A record looks like the following:
+An A record points your domain or subdomain to your Linode’s IP address, which allows web traffic to reach your Linode.
+This is the core function of DNS.
+A typical A record looks like either of the following:

 An AAAA record is just like an A record, but for IPv6 IP addresses.
 A typical AAAA record looks like the following: